MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuitdevice.md

 ## -description

-TBD - The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is used by the driver to allow it to add additional functionality when the TBD function is called,  and an acx circuit device is created, TBD TBD.
+The EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback is invoked by ACX when the driver must create a WDFDEVICE for a new ACXCIRCUIT object.

 ## -parameters

 ### -param Parent

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is the parent of the WDFDEVICE referenced in Device object.

 ### -param Factory

-TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
+The existing circuit factory ACXFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Config

-An [ACX_FACTORY_CIRCUIT_ADD_CIRCUIT](ns-acxcircuit-acx_factory_circuit_add_circuit.md) config structure that defines how to add circuits for an ACX circuit factory.
+An [ACX_FACTORY_CIRCUIT_ADD_CIRCUIT](ns-acxcircuit-acx_factory_circuit_add_circuit.md) structure that defines the configuration for the new ACXCIRCUIT.

 ### -param Device

-A pointer to a location that receives a handle to the new  WDFDEVICE framework object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the - TBD TBD
+A pointer to a location that receives a handle to the new  WDFDEVICE framework object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)).

 ## -returns